Semicolonstartingtexts/conversationhubstandards/outline.md

 Interfacing System Commands

- et a preference…, Set … initiation to/as…, Set … confirmation to…, Set ... abandon to/as..., Alias… as…, Clear … preferences for…, Clear … consent for…
+Set a preferencing…, Set … initiation to/as…, Set … confirmation to…, Set ... abandon to/as..., Alias… as…, Clear … preferencings…, Clear … consent…

 Declaring System Commands

-Focus on..., Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…, Untrack…, Make a rule..., Remove the rule/rules...
+Focus on..., Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…, Untrack…, Make a way..., Lose the way/ways...

 Communication System Commands